-Mentioned below are some strong starting hands trusted by most players widely across the world:
+Mentioned below are best starting hands in Texas holdem trusted by most poker players widely across the world:

 This is the best starting hand in hold’em poker and can be played from any position-early, middle and late positions.
 Also known as “Pocket Rockets”, “Bullets” or sometimes “American Airlines”) is the best starting hand for Texas Holdem.
 Pocket aces are a strong pre-flop favourite over any other two cards, and they are 4:1 favourite over almost any hand in poker.
 You will be dealt pocket aces once every 221 hands.
 Though Aces win more than 80%, they are likely to lose against the better one sometimes.